RKKY to Kondo crossover in Helical Edge of a Topological Insulator: Introduction

 Since \TK does not depend on the MI density while \ER typically decays with increasing the inter-impurity distance, $ R $ -- see \Eq{H-RKKY} below, one can surmise that there is a characteristic distance defined by the equality $\TK \simeq \ER(x_c) $, which separates the RKKY- and Kondo-dominated phases, $ R < x_c $ and $ R > x_c $ respectively.
 This conclusion is inspired by a misleading analogy with the physics of non-helical wires \cite{LeeToner,FuruNaga,egger_1996, hallberg_1997,egger_1998}.
 One of us (in collaboration with V.\,I.\,Yudson \cite{Yevt_2018}) have recently considered two MIs coupled to the helical edge and shown that, if either the electron-electron interaction or the magnetic XXY anisotropy or both are strong, $ x_c $ shrinks and the Kondo effect overwhelms the RKKY interaction over all macroscopic inter-impurity distances.
 This unexpected conclusion has been drawn based on phenomenological arguments and on the analytical consideration of limiting cases.
 This theory reveals many quantitative features but is far from being complete.
 In particular, it cannot predict whether the above mentioned phases with finite and vanishing $ x_c $ are separated by a crossover or by a phase transition and whether the MIs remain somehow correlated even in the Kondo-dominated phase.

 In the present paper, we expand and complete the theory of Ref.~\cite{Yevt_2018}.
 We present an analytical theory of the RKKY correlation between the two MIs coupled to the helical electrons but, as the main working tool, we have chosen the numerical renormalization group (NRG; \cite{Wilson75,Bulla08,Wb07}).
-This powerful and well-established method has allowed us to answer above mentioned opened questions.
-In particular we will show that 1) the different phased are separated by the crossover, and 2) the MIs are uncorrelated, i.e. independently screened, in the Kondo dominated phase.
+This powerful and well-established method has allowed us to answer the aforementioned open questions.
+In particular we will show that 1) the different phases are separated by the crossover, and 2) the MIs are uncorrelated, i.e. independently screened, in the Kondo dominated phase.

 The paper is organized as follows: We introduce the model in \Sec{sec:model}, followed by analytical considerations in \Sec{sec:FT-RKKY}.
 The remainder of the paper then is dedicated to a detailed analysis and discussion of the model based on the NRG in \Sec{sec:NRG:results}, concluded by summary and outlook.
 In appendix \App{sec:NRG:setup}, we give a detailed pedagogical derivation of how the helical 2-impurity system is setup and mapped into the standard NRG machinery.
 In particular, this highlights the possibility to map the system onto a Wilson ladder, with complex coefficients only within the coupling to the impurity.
 Furthermore, we included in the appendix a brief reminder on the poor-mans scaling of the anisotropic Kondo model, as well as a plain second order perturbative derivation of the RKKY effective Hamiltonian and RKKY energy that is complementary to \Sec{sec:FT-RKKY}.